Sitecore-Hackathon/2019-Addact-Lions/documentation/README.md

 Does your module rely on other Sitecore modules or frameworks?
 No

  - List any dependencies
-    - "Newtonsoft.Json.dll" should be upgraded to 10.0.2 or above Install
+    - "Newtonsoft.Json.dll" should be upgraded to 10.0.2 or above Install - [Download from Here](2019-Addact-Lions/sc.package/CTManualChanges.zip)
     - NuGet Package bundle "Google.Cloud.Translation.V2"
  - Services
     - Google Translate Service API Key is required